JeffGoji/godzilla-webscraper/README.md

 ## Installation:

 This application uses node.js and the Puppeteer npm.
 Download the repository and use "npm install" in the terminal to install the dependicies.

+## Usage:

 Open a terminal and type in "node app.js" to start the program and scrap the website.

-## Usage:

-Use the Tech-Blog 9000 to blog about everything in the tech industry that you would like to blog about.
-As a user you will have a dashboard where you can edit and delete your blog post.
-As a user, you can comment on other blogger's post.

 ## License: